-- Know the difference between fluorescent and incandescent lighting.
+- Know the difference between fluorescent, LED, and incandescent lighting.
 In case you don't, fluorescent lights are four to six times more energy efficient than incandescent bulbs, are more commonly found in offices, and last longer.
+LED lights are the most energy-efficient light on the market, though also the most expensive.
 Incandescent bulbs, on the other hand, burn a thin filament, and therefore emit a lot of heat.
-Incandescent bulbs are cheaper (but less energy-efficient) than fluorescent bulbs, so take your pick.
+Incandescent bulbs are cheaper (but less energy-efficient) than fluorescent and LED bulbs, so take your pick.

-- Lights can pose serious fire hazards.
+- Incandescent lights can pose serious fire hazards.
 LED bulbs, especially on Christmas lights, are much safer than regular bulbs.

 - Less is more.
 Three lamps in one dorm room is quite enough, but this number can shift to accommodate larger rooms like triples and quads.
 A good rule of thumb is to have one accent lamp on every large surface.

 - Use small mirrors across from lamps to make your room seem larger.
-You can arrange them in a nice pattern on your wall, or you can try shaped mirrors (I've seen some shaped like birds).
+You can arrange them in a nice pattern on your wall, or you can try shaped mirrors (like these super cute heart ones).

 The quintessential dorm room accent lighting, Christmas lights can be found in nearly every stylish room, in countless arrangements.
 They're inexpensive, chic, and can make a room instantly feel warmer and cozier.

-You can find Christmas lights at any local store that carries home furnishings, like Target, Christmas Tree Shops, and Hobby Lobby.
-They usually come in either white or dark green cords, and a multitude of bulb colors, so make sure to keep the colors consistent when you buy them!
+You can find Christmas lights at any local store that carries home furnishings, like Target, Christmas Tree Shops, or on Amazon.
+You can also find fancier lights on sites like Urban Outfitters (example seen above).
+These lights usually come in either white or dark green cords, and a multitude of bulb colors, so make sure to keep the colors consistent when you buy them!

 Things to Do with Christmas Lights:

-- Hang them where the wall and the ceiling intersect, like in the photo above.
+- Hang them where the wall and the ceiling intersect for a right of light around your ceiling.